South San Francisco Public Library: Collections

-The library offers current, high-demand, and high-interest materials for all ages in a variety of formats.
+The library offers current, high-demand materials for all ages in a variety of formats.
 The Grand Avenue branch has a sizable Spanish-language collection.
 The Main library features the Figoni Opera Collection, the largest collection of opera CDs and DVDs in Northern California.

-These collections are complemented by a wide variety of electronic resources including GALE databases, online, and e-book services.
-The library also offers homework help for students in grades 4-12.
-In addition, the library provides an online reference service 24 hours a day through the AskNow service.
+Visitors may also access electronic resources including GALE databases, online, and e-book services.
+The library provides an online reference service 24 hours a day through the AskNow service.